Exceptional Non-Abelian Topology in Multiband Non-Hermitian Systems

-(I) the derivation of the homotopy invariants for closed paths in the parameter space; \\ (II) the relation between the static non-Abelian conservation rule (NACR) and other non-Hermitian theorems;\\ (III) the proof of the dynamical NACR with varying system parameters;\\ (IV) the merging of two EPs with opposite charges in the two-band case; \\ (V) the derivation of braid invariants at initial and final stages; \\ (VI) the derivation of the EP trajectories for model Eq.
-(4) in the main text; \\ (VII) the conjugate relation; \\ (VIII) the model realizations of various EL configurations of Fig. 3 in acoustic cavities; \\ (IX) the example of the EL emergence allowed by the conservation rule.
+(I) the derivation of the homotopy invariants for closed paths in the parameter space; \\ (II) the relation between the static non-Abelian conservation rule (NACR) and other non-Hermitian theorems;\\ (III) the proof of the dynamical NACR with varying system parameters;\\ (IV) the merging of two EPs with opposite charges in the two-band case; \\ (V) the derivation of braid invariants at initial and final stages; \\ (VI) theoretical design of model parameters;\\ (VII) the derivation of the EP trajectories for model Eq.
+(4) in the main text; \\ (VIII) the conjugate relation; \\ (IX) the model realizations of various EL configurations of Fig. 3 in acoustic cavities; \\ (X) the example of the EL emergence allowed by the conservation rule;\\ (XI) comparison between different topological invariants.